-Prerequisite: EECS 281; (C or better, No OP/F).
+Advisory Prerequisite: EECS 201 and 370.
+Enforced Prerequisite: EECS 281; (C or better, No OP/F).
 Enrollment in one minor elective allowed for Computer Science Minors.
-Advisory Prerequisite: EECS 370.
+Minimum grade requirement of "C" for enforced prerequisites.
 (4 credits)

-This course introduces the principles and practices of computer security as applied to software, host systems, and networks.
-It covers the foundations of building, using and managing secure systems.
-Topics include standard cryptographic functions and protocols, threats and defenses for real-world systems, incident response and computer forensics.
-There will be homework exercises, programming projects and a final exam.
+Introduction to the principles and practices of computer security as applied to software, host systems, and networks.
+Covers the foundations of building, using and managing secure systems.
+Topics include standard cryptographic functions and protocols, threats and defenses for real-world systems, incident response, and computer forensics.
 CourseProfile (ATLAS